List of aircraft operated by Maersk Air

 Maersk Air was a Danish airline which operated between 1970 and 2005.
 Owned by the eponymous A. P. Møller–Mærsk Group, it operated a combination of domestic and international scheduled flights, and charter flights.
 It included a helicopter and corporate jet division and had three wholly owned subsidiaries: Maersk Commuter, Maersk Air UK and Star Air.
 Combined, they operated 193 aircraft of 26 models.
 This included eleven models from Boeing, four models from Bombardier, two each from Hawker Siddeley, Fokker and Eurocopter.
 The most popular aircraft was the Boeing 737, of which the airline operated 78 airframes of five variants.
 Four aircraft have been involved in hull-lost accidents.

 Maersk Air was established upon the take-over of Falck Air.
 It commenced operations using de Havilland Heron, Hawker Siddeley HS 748 and Fokker F27 Friendship regional airliners.
 After entering the inclusive tours market, five Boeing 720s became the airline's first jetliners.
 The 737-200 was introduced in 1976, but proved too small for many domestic routes.
 This caused Maersk to introduce the de Havilland Canada Dash 7 in 1981, replaced by the Fokker 50 from 1988.
 The fleet of 737 Classics was introduced from 1985 and from 1998 the 737 Next Generation.
 The Fokkers were replaced by Bombardier CRJ200s from 1998.
 Maersk Air was sold to Sterling Airlines in 2005 and ceased operations.

 Throughout its history it also operated a corporate jet for the Maersk Group, which have successively consisted of three Hawker Siddeley HS 125 and two Bombardier Challenger 600.
 The Helicopter division was based at Esbjerg Airport and flew offshore transport for Maersk Oil to oil platforms.
 It various operated Bell 212, Eurocopter AS332 Super Pumas and Eurocopter AS365 Dauphin 2.
 Maersk Commuter operated an Embraer EMB 110 Bandeirante and two Short 360.
 Star Air operated an all-cargo fleet variously consisting of the F27, Boeing 727, 757 and finally the 767.
 The UK division operated the BAC One-Eleven, the 737-500 and later the CRJ.

 The airline was an active investor in aircraft, and a significant portion of the fleet was at any time dry-leased to other operators.
 Maersk commonly bought new models, achieving good prices and retained them often for only five years before selling them again.
 Half of Maersk Air's accumulative profits came from the sale of used aircraft.
-Inspired form the importance of crucial timing of purchase and sale of ships, Maersk Air made several advantages deals.
-One of the involved selling 737-200s for a higher price than they had paid for them.
+Inspired by the importance of critical timing in the purchase and sale of ships, Maersk Air made several advantageous deals, including the sale of 737-200s for a higher price than they had paid for them.